DUI Car Insurance in Georgia

 Additional Costs to Consider When Having a DUI in Georgia

 • Alcohol education and treatment.
 Georgia mandates completing a 20-hour Risk Reduction Program, including a needs assessment and intervention sessions, which cost approximately $360.
-Additional services like clinical evaluations or substance abuse treatment may incur extra fees.

 • DMV reinstatement fee and SR‑22.
-Restoring your license after a DUI involves payment of a $210 reinstatement fee, documentation of program completion, and obtaining an SR‑22 filing.
-The SR‑22 is required for three years and can increase insurance costs by 10 to 40%.
+Restoring your license after a DUI involves payment of a $210 reinstatement fee, documentation of program completion and obtaining an SR‑22 filing.
+The SR‑22 is required for three years and can increase insurance costs by 10% to 40%.

 Georgia DUI Car Insurance Requirements